 Why can I only get accidental cover?

 On the other hand, accidental cover (also called “non-natural cover”) doesn’t pay out for illness or medical conditions.
 Instead, it only pays out if you have an accident, and suffer an injury or die from it.
+For example, falling down the stairs or getting shot would count as accidents.

 In some cases, we can only offer accidental cover for certain Sanlam Indie products because it would be too risky for us to give you full cover.